+Table e of Contents

 1.0 Introduction 3

 1.1 Project Overview 3

 1.2 Project Goals and Restoration Objectives 4

-1.3 Project Activities and Anticipated Outcomes 5
+1.3 Conceptual Model 5

-1.4 Sources of Potential Uncertainty 6
+1.4 Sources of Critical Uncertainty 6

-2.0 Project Monitoring 6
+2.0 Project Monitoring 7

-3.0 Rationale for Adaptive Management 12
+3.0 Rationale for Adaptive Management 13

-4.0 Evaluation 12
+4.0 Evaluation 14

-4.1 Project-Level Decisions 14
+4.1 Project-Level Decisions 15

-5.0 Monitoring Schedule 14
+5.0 Monitoring Schedule 15

-6.0 Data Management 15
+6.0 Data Management 16

-6.1 Data Review and Clearance 15
+6.1 Data Review and Clearance 17

-6.2 Data Storage and Accessibility 17
+6.2 Data Storage and Accessibility 19

-6.3 Data Sharing 17
+6.3 Data Sharing.
+19

-7.0 Reporting 17
+7.0 Reporting 19

-8.0 Roles and Responsibilities 19
+8.0 Roles and Responsibilities 21

-9.0 Monitoring and Adaptive Management Budget 19
+9.0 Monitoring and Adaptive Management Budget 21

-10.0 References 19
+10.0 References 21

-Monitoring, Adaptive Management, and Administrative (MAM) Oversight was identified as one of the programmatic goals in the Deepwater Horizon (DWH) oil spill Programmatic Damage Assessment and Restoration Plan and Programmatic Environmental Impact Statement (PDARP/PEIS).
-The DWH NRDA MAM Framework provides a flexible, science-based approach to effectively and efficiently implement restoration over several decades that provides long-term benefits to the resources and services injured by the spill.
+Monitoring, Adaptive Management, and Administrative Oversight was identified as one of the programmatic goals in the Deepwater Horizon (DWH)oil spill Programmatic Damage Assessment and Restoration Plan and Programmatic Environmental Impact Statement (PDARP/PEIS).
+The DWH NRDA Monitoring and Adaptive Management Framework provides a flexible, science-based approach to effectively and efficiently implement restoration over several decades that provides long-term benefits to the resources and services injured by the spill.
 Project monitoring and adaptive management is important to measure the beneficial impacts of restoration and support restoration decision-making.
-This project MAM plan identifies the monitoring needed to evaluate progress toward meeting project objectives and to support any necessary adaptive management of the restoration project.
-It identifies potential sources of uncertainty, incorporates monitoring data and decision points that address these uncertainties, and establishes a decision-making process for making adjustments where needed.
+This project Monitoring and Adaptive Management plan identifies the monitoring needed to evaluate progress toward meeting project objectives and to support adaptive management of the restoration project.
+It identifies key sources of uncertainty, incorporates monitoring data and decision points that address these uncertainties, and establishes a decision-making process for making adjustments where needed.
+This MAM Plan is a living document and would be updated as needed to reflect changing conditions and/or new information.
+Any future revisions to this document would be made publicly available through the Restoration Portal.